Peace At Hand? Korean Leaders Meet For Historic Border Handshake

 They walked side-by-side down a red carpet, observed a brightly-colored traditional Korean honor-guard ceremony, before proceeding into the three-story Peace House for their summit.

-Once seated inside, Kim quipped he brought Pyongyang's famous naengmyun, cold noodles, "from far away," then correcting himself to say it wasn't so far away at all.
+Once seated inside, Kim quipped that he brought Pyongyang's famous naengmyun, cold noodles, "from far away," then correcting himself to say it wasn't so far away at all.

+The two leaders and their wives were expected to attend a dinner banquet Friday evening which will feature the noodles brought from the North.

+Even with the outward appearance of bonhomie, however, lingering suspicions were evident: After Moon stepped out of Peace House, two North Korean security guards swept into the lobby, sprayed the chair at the guestbook signing desk with sanitizer and wiped it down.
+They also cleaned the guestbook and pen with sanitizer — twice.
+Then the guards used electronic gear to scan the chair and signing desk.

 The two leaders are expected to make some headway in a peace framework that can bring the Koreas closer to a formal ending to the Korean War.
 A cease fire was declared in 1953, but the war is technically not over.